 It’s important to make sure your children are getting the right amount of sleep

 Being tired and cranky will cause parents and their kids to fight more than usual.
 Try not to go past their bedtime and try to spend some quality time with your kids before bed if you can.

 You and your child must spend quality time together when no one is doing anything in particular, but just spending time together doing whatever you like to do or whatever they want to do.

 Monitor their screen time

 Too much TV can lead to obesity and other health problems.
 Make sure kids don’t watch hours and hours of TV a day.
 Make sure they know that if they do, there will be consequences.

 Teach them about money by giving them chores around the house

-Make them aware that they can earn money, chores, and doing chores will help them develop a good work ethic and teach them how to be responsible.
+Making them aware that they can earn money, chores, and chores will help them develop a good work ethic and teach them how to be responsible.

 Be a good role model for your kids by being kind, generous, and forgiving

 You’re a role model for your kids.
 Let them see that you are a good person and that being a good person is a priority in your life.
 You should never lose sight of the fact that you can make your lives better if you always treat other people – especially the ones you care the most about – with respect and kindness.